israel-dryer/ttkbootstrap/docs/widgets/button.rst

 ``wraplength`` option) and one of the characters may optionally be underlined using the ``underline`` option.
 It can display itself in either of three different ways, according to the ``state`` option; it can be made to appear raised, sunken, or flat; and it can be made to flash.
-When a user invokes the button (by pressing mouse button 1 with the cursor over the button), then the Tcl command specified in the ``command`` option is invoked.
+When a user invokes the button (by pressing mouse button 1 with the cursor over the button), then the command specified in the ``command`` option is invoked.

 Overview
 ========